sunfounder/esp-cam-kit/README.md

-# SunFounder ESP32 Starter Kit
+# SunFounder ESP32 Camera Pro Kit
-This repository is for ESP32 Starter Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.
+This repository is for ESP32 Camera Pro Kit. you can buy it on [our website](https://www.sunfounder.com/), or search sunfounder in Amazon.

 Quick Links: